skuroda/FindKeyConflicts/README.md

 `FindKeyConflicts: Single Package Conflicts`:

 Displays conflicts that involve the selected package.

 `FindKeyConflicts: Multiple Package Conflicts`:

 Displays conflicts that involve the selected packages.
 Select `(Done)` when you are done selecting packages.
 You may use `(View Selected)` and `(View Packages)` to view the selected packages and the package list respsectively.
 Also, you may remove packages from the selected list by pressing `enter` when viewing the selected packages list.

+`FindKeyConflicts: Command Search`:

+Display a list of the packages containing keymap files.
+After selecting a package, a list of commands will be displayed in the quick panel.
+Selecting a command from the subsequent list will run the command.

 ## Settings
 `ignored_packages`:

 An array containing packages to ignore.
 Note that the `ignored_packages` in the Preferences are automatically added to this list.